COVID-19 Information for Patients, Visitors, & Families

 Please note that although we realize the benefit of your visit to our patient, we require that you follow the rules that we have developed.
 These rules were established with an abundance of caution to ensure the safety of all patients, families, and staff.

 Please have your driver’s license available for check in.
-Visitors will be required to provide contact information including name and telephone number, as per the New York State Department of Health mandate.
+Visitors will be required to provide contact information including name and telephone number, as per the New York State Department of Health guidelines.

 Potential risks and benefits of visitation are as follows: